-At the start of the New Year, many of us are focused on looking forward and making resolutions for the coming year.
+At the start of the new year, many of us are focused on looking forward and making resolutions for the coming year.

 One traditional Jewish New Year celebration, which begins with Rosh Hashanah, involves both celebration and reflection.
 It is a time for evaluation of one’s actions and motives over the past year and responding with repentance and regret for wrongdoing, prayer and making amends.
 It also involves making a goal to try to do better in the new year.

 Though Rosh Hashanah does not line up with Jan.
 1 when many of us celebrate the New Year, we can still learn from it and apply its wisdom to our New Year’s celebrations.